Sylius/Sylius/bundles/SyliusCartBundle.rst

 Updating database schema
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Remember to update your database schema!
+Remember to update your database schema.

 For "**doctrine/orm**" driver run the following command.